aspose-total/Aspose.Total-Products/total/en/python-net/conversion/eml-to-dotx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert emails to Microsoft Word documents for various reasons.
+For example, emails may need to be converted to Word documents for archiving, for further editing, or for sharing with other users.
+Converting emails to Word documents can be a time-consuming and tedious process, but with the right tools, it can be automated.

+<h2>How Aspose.Total Helps for EML to DOTX Conversion</h2>

+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help automate the process of converting emails to Word documents.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are both part of the Aspose.Total for Python via .NET package.
+This package makes it easy to convert emails to Word documents using Python.

+The process of converting emails to Word documents is a two-step process.
+First, the email must be loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Then, the converted HTML can be loaded using Aspose.Words for Python via .NET and saved into the respective Word DOTX format.
+This process can be automated using Python, making it easier and faster to convert emails to Word documents.

-For a Python developer, who is trying to add a EML to DOTX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOTX format.
+Aspose.Total for Python via .NET is a powerful suite of APIs that can help automate the process of converting emails to Word documents.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which make it easy to convert emails to Word documents using Python.
+The process is a two-step process, firstly loading and rendering the email into HTML using Aspose.Email for Python via .NET, and then loading the converted HTML using Aspose.Words for Python via .NET and saving it into the respective Word DOTX format.
+This process can be automated using Python, making it easier and faster to convert emails to Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}